tompc35/data_marine_science/software-installation/README.md

 This brings up a text editor in the terminal window.
 Enter Control-X to exit Nano.

+### System default text editor

 You can also try the default text editor for your operating system.
 These do not have as many features as Atom but will get the job done.

-##### Mac
+#### TextEdit

 ```
 open -e
 ```

-##### Windows
+#### Notepad

 ```
 notepad
 ```

+If you are using Windows, it is highly recommended that you install the free [Notepad++](https://notepad-plus-plus.org/) editor instead of using the default Notepad.

-### Setup for the Unix shell tutorial
+## Setup for the Unix shell tutorial

 On the first day of class, we will go through the Software Carpentry <a href="http://swcarpentry.github.io/shell-novice/">Unix shell tutorial</a>.
 Software Carpentry is an organization that develops lessons and workshops to teach skills in research computing.

 You need to download some files to follow this lesson.
 To prepare for this lesson, follow the steps listed at the beginning of the <a href="http://swcarpentry.github.io/shell-novice/setup.html"> setup instructions </a> under "download files" and "open a new shell" (you have already installed all of the necessary software).